Reading Time: 6 minutes

 Sawtoothed Grain Beetle (Oryzaephilus surinamensis): Identification, Risks & Effective Control

-Sawtoothed Grain Beetles-tiny bug cause great food lossesAmong the many pests that invade pantries and grain storage, the sawtoothed grain beetle (Oryzaephilus surinamensis) is one of the most common and frustrating.
-Despite its tiny size—just 2.5–3 mm long—it can infest a wide range of foods, from cereals and pasta to nuts, dried fruit, chocolate, and pet food.
+Sawtoothed Grain Beetles-tiny bug cause great food lossesIt all begins with accurate problem identification.
+Among the many pests that invade in our pantries and grain storage, the sawtoothed grain beetle (Oryzaephilus surinamensis) is one of the most common and frustrating bug.
+Despite its tiny size—just 2.5–3 mm long—it can infest a lot of foods, cereals, pasta, nuts, dried fruit, chocolate, and even pet food.

 Adults: